Rookie Card Year: 1987

 Greg Maddux was an artist on the pitcher's mound.
 One of the best pitchers of his era, he devastated opposing batters throughout the 1990s.
 Maddux won the National League Cy Young Award in four straight seasons between 1992 and 1995.
 He also won over collectors, making Greg Maddux cards among the hobby's elite.

 Despite his dominance on the field and popularity with collectors, Greg Maddux rookie cards remain very affordable.
 That's because they come from an era of over production.
 So even with a lot of demand, the supply is more than plentiful.
 This has kept prices of even the first Greg Maddux cards in check and attainable for collectors on all budgets.

 From an investment standpoint, there's more potential in Greg Maddux autograph cards and high-end inserts.
 While there are lots of different certified signed cards of the Texas-born superstar, most have low print runs.
 At any given time, there are far fewer autographed Greg Maddux cards available than most of his other superstar peers.
 This has resulted in a premium on his signature.

 Another spot for growth is rare inserts and parallels.
 Because he was super a great and respected player, Maddux was an insert set regular.
 Many of these came in sets that were case hits.
-Parallels from high end sets from the mid- to late-90s have all but dried up as well and should rise once Maddux is enshrined in Cooperstown.
+Parallels from high-end sets from the mid- to late-90s have all but dried up as well.

-In fact, all Greg Maddux cards and collectibles will likely see a bump when the Hall of Fame comes calling.
-It will be an embarrassment to the game if he isn't a first-ballot inductee.
+In fact, all Greg Maddux cards and collectibles will likely see a bump now that he's been elected to the Hall of Fame.

 Collectors have four Greg Maddux rookie cards to choose from, all of which can be found ungraded for under $10.
 Even professionally graded copies are reasonably priced given Maddux's place in baseball history.